cloudflare/cloudflare-docs/products/1.1.1.1/src/content/fun-stuff/dns-over-discord.md

 ## whois command

-Curious about who's behind a domain name, an IP address or even an ASN?
-The `/whois` command allows you to perform an RDAP/WHOIS lookup right in Discord for a given domain, IP or ASN.
+The `/whois` command allows you to perform an RDAP/WHOIS lookup right in Discord to find who is behind a given domain name, an IP address, or an ASN.

 ![whois command](../static/dns-over-discord/whois-command.png)